 Make the lifestyle changes described above, including exercising and staying active, eating a healthy, balanced diet with enough calcium and vitamin D, getting enough sunlight exposure to top up vitamin D levels, stopping smoking and avoiding excessive alcohol intake.

-The information was supplied by Sarah Leyland, Osteoporosis Nurse Consultant at the National Osteoporosis Society in collaboration with the NOS's expert clinical and scientific advisors.
+The information was supplied by Sarah Leyland, Osteoporosis Nurse Consultant at the Royal Osteoporosis Society in collaboration with the ROS's expert clinical and scientific advisors.
 It has been reviewed by Professor Susan Lanham New, Professor of Nutrition at the University of Surrey.

-The National Osteoporosis Society are a UK-wide charity dedicated to ending the pain and suffering caused by osteoporosis.
+The Royal Osteoporosis Society are a UK-wide charity dedicated to ending the pain and suffering caused by osteoporosis.
 You can find out more information by visiting their website.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.